Prinzhorn/skrollr/README.md

 #### scale=1

-By default skrollr uses the largest keyframe as document height, thus the max possible scroll top offset.
+By default skrollr uses the largest keyframe and makes document height + viewport height this high, thus the max possible scroll top offset.
 If your animation runs too fast or too slow, just adjust the scale value.

 #### scroll